sysrepo/sysrepo/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache%20license%202.0-blue.svg)](https://github.com/sysrepo/sysrepo/blob/master/LICENSE)

 ## Sysrepo
-Sysrepo is an [YANG](http://tools.ietf.org/html/rfc6020)-based configuration datastore for Unix/Linux applications.
+Sysrepo is an [YANG](http://tools.ietf.org/html/rfc6020)-based configuration and operational data store for Unix/Linux applications.

 Applications can use sysrepo to store their configuration modeled by provided YANG model instead of using e.g. flat configuration files.
 Sysrepo will ensure data consistency of the data stored in the datastore and enforce data constraints defined by YANG model.
-Applications can currently use [C language API](inc/sysrepo.h) of sysrepo Client Library to access the configuration in the datastore, but the support for other programming languages is planed for later too (since sysrepo uses [Google Protol Buffers](https://developers.google.com/protocol-buffers/) as the interface between the datastore and client library, writing of a native client library for any programing language that supports GPB is possible).
+Applications can currently use [C language API](inc/sysrepo.h) of sysrepo Client Library to access the configuration in the datastore, but the support for other programming languages is planed for later too (since sysrepo uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) as the interface between the datastore and client library, writing of a native client library for any programing language that supports GPB is possible).

-Sysrepo can be easily integrated to management agents such as [NETCONF](https://tools.ietf.org/html/rfc6241) or [RESTCONF](https://tools.ietf.org/html/draft-ietf-netconf-restconf) servers, using the same client library API that applications use to access their configuration.
-As of now, integration to [Netopeer 2 NETCONF server](https://github.com/CESNET/Netopeer2) is in progress.
-This way, applications that use sysrepo to store their configuration will automatically benefit from ability to control the application via NETCONF.
+Sysrepo can be easily integrated with management agents such as [NETCONF](https://tools.ietf.org/html/rfc6241) or [RESTCONF](https://tools.ietf.org/html/draft-ietf-netconf-restconf) servers, using the same client library API that applications use to access their configuration.
+As of now, sysrepo is integrated with the [Netopeer 2 NETCONF server](https://github.com/CESNET/Netopeer2).
+This means that applications that use sysrepo to store their configuration can automatically benefit from the ability to control the application via NETCONF.

 ![Sysrepo Architecture](doc/high_level_architecture.png)

 ## Status
+- July 2016: new features added into the [devel branch](https://github.com/sysrepo/sysrepo/tree/devel): experimental operational data support and event notifications support
 - June 2016: new subscription API & changeset retrieval functionality ready, sysrepocfg tool, released as sysrepo [version 0.3.0](https://github.com/sysrepo/sysrepo/releases/tag/v0.3.0)
 - May 2016: RPC support and sysrepo plugins infrastructure ready, working on new subscription API & changeset retrieval functionality
 - April 2016: full concurrency and locking support ready, generated Python bindings, integrated with [Netopeer 2 NETCONF server](https://github.com/CESNET/Netopeer2), released as sysrepo [version 0.2.0](https://github.com/sysrepo/sysrepo/releases/tag/v0.2.0)